20 Mar THE DIFFERENCE BETWEEN POOL, SNOOKER, AND BILLIARDS

 Our showroom in San Bernardino has a variety of tables, cues, balls, and accessories for billiards, pool, and snooker.
 Due to being in the billiards business for 35 years, we have an extensive selection of antique and modern models for every aspect of these games.
 Visit us off of the 215 freeway, our team would be happy to help you find the right type of game that fits your style.

-If you are just beginning to play these classic games, it can be difficult recognizing the differences.
+If you are just beginning to play the classic games, it can be difficult recognizing the differences between pool, snooker, and billiards.

 We broke down the characteristics of these three popular cue sports: